-- Boroondara Bulletin Council produces a magazine 10 times per year (combined editions for December and January, and July and August) to promote Council's services, activities and decisions to the community.
-The publication is distributed to all residential properties, as well as business premises, within the Boroondara municipality - Ward newsletters Council produces eleven ward newsletters on a quarterly basis.
+- Boroondara Bulletin Council produces a magazine 6 times per year February, April, June, August (budget edition), October and December (summer edition) to promote Council's services, activities and decisions to the community.
+The publication is distributed to all residential properties, as well as business premises, within the Boroondara municipality - Ward newsletters Council produces eleven ward newslettersthree times per year in April, August and December (no December edition in election years).
 The newsletters are distributed to residents within each Council ward as a wrap-around to the Boroondara Bulletin.
-The newsletters contain wardspecific information - Boroondara Library Services produce a monthly e-newsletter, the content includes stories promoting programs, events and library resources - Sports and Recreation produces a fortnightly e-newsletter "Club Update" the content includes Council News, Sport and Recreation News, and information on grants and club development - Boroondara Arts produce a monthly e-newsletter promoting upcoming exhibitions, live music, creative workshops, events and opportunities - Town hall Gallery produces a monthly e-newsletter promoting upcoming exhibitions, tours, cinema sessions, panel discussions and public programs - Boroondara Arts Boroondara Creative Network produce a monthly enewsletter, promoting upcoming BCN meetings, community events and opportunities - Boroondara Arts produce a School Holidays e-newsletter, sent out ahead of each school holidays, promoting the upcoming Boroondara Arts School Holidays program - Boroondara Arts produce a 'Learn with Boroondara Arts' e-newsletter, sent out quarterly, ahead of each school term, to primary and secondary school teachers, promoting the upcoming 'Learn with Boroondara Arts' resources and activities - Community Planning and Development produced a monthly e-newsletter, The Fuse, to share information about events, conferences and funding opportunities
+The newsletters contain wardspecific information - Fortnightly e-newsletter (commencing March 2024) to communicate topical and relevant news items, consultation and events - Boroondara Library Services produce a monthly e-newsletter, the content includes stories promoting programs, events and library resources - Sports and Recreation produces a fortnightly e-newsletter "Club Update" the content includes Council News, Sport and Recreation News, and information on grants and club development - Boroondara Arts produce a monthly e-newsletter promoting upcoming exhibitions, live music, creative workshops, events and opportunities - Town hall Gallery produces a monthly e-newsletter promoting upcoming exhibitions, tours, cinema sessions, panel discussions and public programs - Boroondara Arts Boroondara Creative Network produce a monthly enewsletter, promoting upcoming BCN meetings, community events and opportunities - Boroondara Arts produce a School Holidays e-newsletter, sent out ahead of each school holidays, promoting the upcoming Boroondara Arts School Holidays program - Boroondara Arts produce a 'Learn with Boroondara Arts' e-newsletter, sent out quarterly, ahead of each school term, to primary and secondary school teachers, promoting the upcoming 'Learn with Boroondara Arts' resources and activities - Community Planning and Development produced a monthly e-newsletter, The Fuse, to share information about events, conferences and funding opportunities - Council is member of the Eastern Alliance for Sustainable Learning (EASL).
+EASL produce a newsletter that is distributed to an emailing list that is primarily comprised of teachers and schools.
+The ESOS department may submit content that is published by EASL in this newsletter.